 The quality and completeness of your screenshots determine whether our dispute resolution experts can review your case.
 Please ensure that your screenshots:

-After uploading all required evidence via our online form, you can explain your situation in more details.
+After uploading all required evidence via our online form, you can explain your situation in more detail.
 In a text field, you can describe why you disagree with the platform’s decision and what impact the account suspension has had on you.

 The more context and detail you provide, the better our dispute resolution experts can assess and process your case.